emvi/shifu/README.md

 	// The FuncMap will be merged with the default FuncMap of Shifu. server := shifu.NewServer("content/dir", shifu.ServerOptions{
 		FuncMap: customFuncMap,
 	})

 	// Start the server.
-The router and cancel function are optional. if err := server.Start(nil); err != nil {
+The cancel function is optional. if err := server.Start(nil); err != nil {
 		slog.Error("Error starting Shifu", "error", err)
 	}